clux/deus-login/README.md

   f.reason = 'Pretend this failed';
 });
 ```

+You can embed a CSRF token inside the form element like any other form element.

 ## Dependencies
 You need to include a script tag to polyfill web component support on browsers other than chrome: